 CILogon enables researchers to log on to cyberinfrastructure (CI).
 CILogon provides an integrated open source identity and access management platform for research collaborations, combining federated identity management (Shibboleth, InCommon) with collaborative organization management (COmanage).
 Federated identity management enables researchers to use their home organization identities to access research applications, rather than requiring yet another username and password to log on.
 Collaborative organization management enables research projects to define user groups for authorization to collaboration platforms (e.g., wikis, mailing lists, and domain applications).
 CILogon implements the AARC Blueprint Architecture.

 CILogon supports over 2500 identity providers, including campus identity providers, GitHub, Google, and ORCID.
-Visit https://cilogon.org/testidp/ to view the full list of identity providers and to try logging on with your preferred provider.
+Visit https://cilogon.org/ to view the full list of identity providers and to try logging on with your preferred provider.

 Interested in using CILogon?
 Please contact firstname.lastname@example.org for assistance.
 We'll help you connect your application(s) using OpenID Connect, SAML, X.509, and/or LDAP, and we'll help you manage attributes, groups, policies, and workflows for your collaboration using the CILogon platform.
 Our subscription model supports multiple service tiers to meet a variety of research collaboration needs.
 The CILogon platform has been supporting production research applications since 2010.
 Please see also our Frequently Asked Questions.

-Services that support access via CILogon include: ATLAS Connect, Chem Compute, CMS Connect, DataONE, DOE KBase, Duke CI Connect, Globus, Indiana University Cyberinfrastructure Gateway, Ocean Observatories Initiative, OSC OnDemand, OSG Connect, SeedMe, and XSEDE.
+CI that supports access via CILogon includes: ATLAS Connect, Chem Compute, CMS Connect, DataONE, DOE KBase, Duke CI Connect, Globus, Indiana University Cyberinfrastructure Gateway, LIGO, NEON, Ocean Observatories Initiative, OSC OnDemand, OSG Connect, Pacific Research Platform, SciGaP, SeedMe, and XSEDE.
 CILogon is a research and scholarship service provider in the InCommon federation.
 CILogon is an open source project, with source code in GitHub.